gradosevic/vue-docs/accordion.md

                 accordionListState: {
                     activeItem: 1
                 }
-                //activeItem is not reactive, it's passed to child only once, se we need to use reactive state
+                //activeItem is not reactive, it's passed to child only once,
+                //so we need to use reactive state
                 //activeItem: null
             }
         }